beaumanvienna/marley/README.md

 ## Hardware Requirements

 <br />
 Marley runs on the x86_64 (aka AMD64) Linux platform.
 Marley allows the use of USB and Bluetooth gamepads.
-It supports Wiimote game controllers, which make Bluetooth a mandatory requirement.<br />
+It also supports Wiimote game controllers, which make Bluetooth a mandatory requirement.<br />
 <br />
 Marley's emulator cores Mednafen and Mupen64Plus are used to emulate gaming consoles of the '90s.
 They require a CPU performance comparable to a Rasberry Pi 4 (just performance-wise, ARM as a CPU architecture is not supported).
 Marley's other cores PPSSPP, PCSX2, and Dolphin for emulating gaming consoles of the '2000s require more CPU power.
 Their demand, however, is still modest.
 A high-end desktop PC from 2014 (for example Core i7 / NVidia GTX770) would still be overkill, while a higher-end 2015 laptop (for example Acer Aspire V5, Core i5 (3rd Gen) 3317U, Intel HD Graphics 4000) could be cited as a minimum requirement.
 Marley runs flawlessly on a Udoo Bolt V8 single-board computer, which is based on an AMD Ryzen Embedded V1605B Quad-Core processor and an AMD Radeon Vega 8 GPU.
 This SCB has about twice the performance of a MacBook 2013 with a CPU PassMark rating of 7900. <br />
 <br />